linguistsherry/linguistsherry.github.io/_pages/about.md

 As a language scientist
 ======
 I am interested in exploring areas where linguistics, psychology, and computer science meet, with the goal to improve our understanding of how humans and machines acquire and comprehend language.
+I code in Python, R, SQL, JavaScript, and HTML/CSS.
+I am also experienced in statistical modeling and experimental design, and have led multiple, cross-institutional/continental collaborative projects.

 I’m a quick and avid leaner, always prepared to learn new things and develop my skillset.
 Beyond MIT, I have earned the Natural Language Processing Specialization Certificate offered by deeplearning.ai.

 My PhD work
 ======
-I work primarily on how meaning is processed and acquired (semantics and pragmatics).
-In my doctoral dissertation, I investigated how presuppositions -- information taken for granted -- are understood in complex linguistic environments, drawing on novel empirical data from online experimentation with both adults and preschool-aged children.
+I work primarily on semantics and pragmatics.
+My doctoral dissertation, which received a grant from the <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=2140399">[National Science Foundation]</a>, investigated how adults and preschool-aged children understand presuppositional - information in complex linguistic environments.

-I have also worked on several research projects in computational linguistics, including language model evaluation and ambiguity resolution (see <a href="https://linguistsherry.github.io/nlp/">[NLP Projects]</a> and <a href="https://linguistsherry.github.io/research/">[Research]</a> for details).
+I have also worked on several research projects in computational linguistics; see <a href="https://linguistsherry.github.io/nlp/">[NLP Projects]</a> and <a href="https://linguistsherry.github.io/research/">[Research]</a> for details.
-I code in Python, R, SQL, JavaScript, and HTML/CSS.
-I am also experienced in statistical modeling and experimental design, and have led multiple, cross-institutional/continental collaborative projects.

 Language technologies (industry)
 ======